BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 On a broader stage, Bernard’s fundamental approach to experimental research played a role in establishing the principles of experimentation in the life sciences, evolving into the formal practice of the Scientific Method we use today.

-He wrote that “It is what we think we already know that often prevents us from learning”, and “Theories can only be destroyed by new theories”.
+He wrote, “It is what we think we already know that often prevents us from learning”, and “Theories can only be destroyed by new theories”.

 He criticized scientists who cherry-picked their data only to prove their own hypotheses.
 Bernard’s historic role was to demonstrate the experimenter’s need for a guiding hypothesis to be either confirmed or refuted by the results.